Mutter History, Family Crest & Coats of Arms

 The surname Mutter was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they were they had been anciently seated on the English/Scottish border.
 After the Norman Conquest of England many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted Many were given land by King Malcolm Canmore and later by King David of Scotland.
 Some were native Scots.
 In the 16th century they became known as the 'unruly clans'.
 The name was first recorded in Scotland in Edinburgh where Adam and Henry Multrar were burgesses in 1344.
 Moving westward they acquired territories in Ayrshire.
 John Multrar held a charter on the marches of Kirkness and Loucher in 1395.

-Important Dates for the Mutter family
+Early History of the Mutter family

 This web page shows only a small excerpt of our Mutter research.
 Another 58 words (4 lines of text) covering the years 1548 and 1550 are included under the topic Early Mutter History in all our PDF Extended History products and printed products wherever possible.

 Mutter Spelling Variations

 Spelling variations of this family name include: Multrar, Multar, Mutter, Muter, Mutar, Multer, Muter, Mutterer and many more.